adamldoyle/use-provided-context/README.md

-# react-library-template
+# use-provided-context

-Template to use for building React libraries.
+Hook for accessing context while enforcing that the context was provided.

 ## Features